CodiTramuntana/ctws/README.md

 ### Hook the application `User` model with the engine

-By default the user model is `User` but you can change it by creating a `ctws.rb` initializer file in `config/initializers` and put this content in it:
+By default the user model is `User` but you can change it by creating or editing the `ctws.rb` initializer file in `config/initializers` and put this content in it:

 ```ruby
 Ctws.user_class = "Account"